 - 1. The development standards in Table 5.10.A apply to all Residential Accessory Structures listed in Section 3.9.3.CC that are constructed, enlarged, or otherwise modified in all zones where allowed. - 2.
-The development standards in Table 5.10.B apply to all Incidental Agricultural Accessory Structures listed in Section 3.9.3.G that are constructed, enlarged, or otherwise modified in Residential zones.
-See Section 5.3.2.C for Incidental Agricultural Accessory Structure standards in Agricultural and Agricultural-Residential zones. - 3.
-Deviations from the standards of this Section may be permitted with a Special Development Permit by the Zoning Administrator, subject to the General Findings in Section 6.4.6.H.1.
+The development standards in Table 5.10.B apply to all Incidental Agricultural Accessory Structures listed in Section 3.9.3.G that are constructed, enlarged, or otherwise modified in Residential zoning districts.
+See Section 5.3.2.C for Incidental Agricultural Accessory Structure standards in Agricultural and Agricultural-Residential zoning districts.

+3. Deviations from the standards of this Section may be permitted with a Special Development Permit approved by the Zoning Administrator, subject to the General Findings in Section 6.4.6.H.1.

-Table 5.10.A Development Standards - Residential Accessory Structures in All Zoning Districts, as Allowed In-Ground Swimming Pools and Spa s Minimum Setback Requirements Swimming pools and spas may not be located within the required front or side street yard, or within a recorded setback, except the rear yards of through lots unless otherwise prohibited by a recorded subdivision map.
-Pools do not have a minimum setback from primary dwellings, but edge of water must be three (3) feet from the rear and side property line.
+Table 5.10.A Development Standards - Residential Accessory Structures in All Zoning Districts, As Allowed

+In-Ground Swimming Pools and Spas Minimum Setback Requirements Swimming pools and spas may not be located within the required front or side street yard, or within a recorded setback, except the rear yards of through lots unless otherwise prohibited by a recorded subdivision map.
+Pools do not have a minimum setback from primary dwellings, but edge of water must be three feet from the rear and side property line.
 Easement Areas Swimming pools and spas may not be located within a public utility easement; or within a public easement.
-Guest Houses [1] Maximum Square Footage (sq. ft.)
-Guest houses may include up to 500 sq. ft. of conditioned space.
+Guest Houses [1] Maximum Square Footage Guest houses may include up to 500 sq. ft. of conditioned space.
 Internal Design Guest houses are limited to one primary room and one bathroom.
 Closets are allowed but cannot be greater than three feet in depth.
 Cooking Facilities Guest houses shall not include cooking appliances, such as an oven or cooktop/range.

-· Section 5.4.1.
-Purpose Maximum Attached Unconditioned Space Attached unconditioned space is not limited, except by the overall maximum accessory structure square footage for a parcel.
+Maximum Attached Unconditioned Space Attached unconditioned space is not limited, except by the overall maximum accessory structure square footage for a parcel.
 All Other Standards As stated under 'All Other Residential Accessory Structure Types.'
-All Other Residential Accessory Stru cture Types [2] General Standards Maximum Square Footage (sq. ft.)
-The area of all accessory structures on a single parcel, shall not exceed [3]; For lots less than 20,000 sq. ft. in gross area: 50 percent of the habitable floor area of the primary residential dwelling.
-For lots 20,000 sq. ft. in gross area or greater, 100 percent of the habitable floor area of the primary dwelling.
-Maximum Building Coverage 30 percent of required rear yard [3] Maximum Height to peak of roof (feet) 16 (14 feet to plate line) Number of Stories One Separation From Primary Dwelling Residential Accessory Structures must remain detached from Primary Dwellings.
-Setback Requirements (feet) [4][5][6 Front Yard 20 Interior Side and Rear Yard 3 Side Street Yard 12.5 When Adjacent to Primary Structure If less than six (6) feet from the wall of the primary residence, accessory structures of any size must meet the same setback as the primary residence.
-Minor Accessory Structures Minor structures or sheds which do not exceed 120 square feet in area and nine (9) feet in height overall may be placed on the property line.
-Maximum Permitted Encroachment I nto Required Yard Areas (feet) Front Yard and Side Street Yard Air Conditioning Equipment: 5 [7] Other Mechanical Equipment: 5 [7] Interior Side Yard and Rear Yard Air Conditioning Equipment: 0 Other Mechanical Equipment: 5 [8]
+All Other Residential Accessory Structu ure Types [2] General Standards Maximum Square Footage The area of all accessory structures on a single parcel, shall not exceed [3]; For lots less than 20,000 sq. ft. in gross area: 50% of the habitable floor area of the primary residential dwelling.
+For lots 20,000 sq. ft. in gross area or greater, 100% of the habitable floor area of the primary dwelling.
+Maximum Building Coverage 30% of required rear yard [3] Maximum Height to peak of roof (feet) 16 (14 feet to plate line) Number of Stories 1 Separation From Primary Dwelling Residential Accessory Structures must remain detached from

+Table 5.10.A Development Standards - Residential Accessory Structures in A II Zoning Districts, As A llowed

+D. 10

+Primary Dwellings.

+Setback Requirements (feet) [4][5][6]

+Front Yard 20

+Interior Side and Rear Yard 3

+Side Street Yard 12.5

+When Adjacent to Primary Structure If less than six feet from the wall of the primary residence, accessory structures of any size must meet the same setback as the primary residence.

+Minor Accessory Structures Minor structures or sheds which do not exceed 120 square feet in area and nine feet in height overall may be placed on the property line.

+Maximum Permitted Encroachment Into o Required Yard Areas (feet)

+Front Yard and Side Street Yard Air Conditioning Equipment: 5 [7]

+Other Mechanical Equipment: 5 [7]

+Interior Side Yard and Rear Yard Air Conditioning Equipment: 0

+Other Mechanical Equipment: 5 [8]